SpringRoll/grunt-simple-version/README.md

 ## Setup

 Sample **Gruntfile.js** below.
-The version tasks needs a map of file names as an option.
-The value is the name of the JSON field to change.
-For instance, both bower and package have fields called version, this will update in both places
+The version can take an optional map of file names as the options for files to update (other than **package.json**).
+For updating JSON files, the value is the name of the field to change.
+For instance, in this example **bower.json** has a field called `version`.

 ```js
 module.exports = function(grunt)